Latvia - Time Bars

 |Claims arising out of commercial deals (Sec.
 406)||Within 3 years from the breach of the contract, if no special time bar contemplated by the law.|

 Rules of “special laws” have a priority over the rules of “general laws”.
 The International and EU regulations, compulsory for Latvia, have a priority over the rules of internal legislative acts (excluding Staversme (Constitution).
-Thus, for marine matters, the following sources of law should be checked, and in the following sequence: International conventions (ratified by Latvia) - Maritime code – Commercial law – Civil law.
+Thus, for marine matters, the following sources of law should be checked, and in the following sequence: International conventions (ratified by Latvia) - Maritime code – Commercial law / Law on insurance contract (in case of insurance claims) – Civil law.
 If the rules of the lower priority level legislative act contradict to rules of a higher level legislative act, the rules of the higher level legislative act apply.

 It should also be noted that time bar can be suspended and/or interrupted.